aleshaleksey/fansys23/base-rules.md

 **Base = [LEVEL / 5]** (rounded up)

+The values can also be found in the "[Level parameters](#level-parameters)" table.

 ### Stats

 A character has six **base attributes**.
 Each one represents how "strong" some aspect of the character is.
-In general the stronger that aspect of the character.
+In general the higher the value, the stronger that aspect of the character.
 1. **Str**: Physical strength.
 Upstream of most weapon attack, damage.
 Upstream of abilities linked to affecting the surroundings by physical force.
     - An entity with zero Str cannot physically affect the outside world, or move itself.
     - An entity without a material form has no Str.
 2. **Dex**: Physical agility.
 Upstream to some weapon attack, damage (usually ranged).
 Upstream to evasive abilities.
 Upstream to abilities linked to affecting the surroundings by delicate manipulation.
     - An entity with zero Dex cannot move its physical form.
-    - Entities with no physical form have no Dex.
+    - Entities with no physical form can still have Dex.
 3. **Con**: Physical resilience.
 Upstream of HP, SP, aspects of physical interactions
     - The physical form of an entity with zero Con has no integrity.
 Corporeal entities with 0 Con are dead.
     - An entity with no physical form has no Con, such entities can only be damaged by "supernatural" means and "spiritual" weapons.